oscar-marion/oscar-marion/README.md

 ### Hi there 👋

+I'm a French web developer based in Brussels, currently working on **Salesforce** and **Front-End** projects.

+- 🔭 I’m currently working on React and React native projects
+- 🌱 I’m currently learning Java

+- 💬 You can contact me at <me@oscarmarion.dev>

 <!--
 **oscar-marion/oscar-marion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.